petersiemen/ddos-resilient-reference-architecture/README.md

     alias terraform-REPLACE_WITH_YOUR_AWS_PROFILE="AWS_PROFILE=REPLACE_WITH_YOUR_AWS_PROFILE terraform"
     ```

-4. Terraforming the layers on by one:
+4. Terraforming the layers one by one:
     1. **bootstrap** a s3 bucket and a dynamo table as a lockable remote storage for terraform's state
         ```shell script
         cd ~/workspace/ddos-resilient-reference-architecture/prod/bootstrap